-Once you have decided which type of annuity is right for you, you will need to find an annuity provider to invest with.
-Many different companies offer annuities, so it’s essential to do your research and compare options before making a decision.
+Once you have decided which type of annuity is right for you, you must find an annuity provider to invest with.
+Many companies offer annuities, so it’s essential to research and compares options before deciding.

 Finally, you must decide how much money you want to invest.
 Again, this will depend on your goals and how much guaranteed monthly income you need in retirement.

 What Are The Risks Of Investing In Annuities?

 - First, variable annuities typically have high fees, affecting your returns.
 Fixed and fixed indexed do not.

 - Second, immediate annuities are not liquid investments, meaning there’s no accessing your retirement savings.
 Finally, deferred annuities offer limited liquidity, which means you may have to pay the penalty if you need to access all of your money early.